 - Software and architectures which are used in designing and delivering DLT which ordinarily, but not necessarily:

-uses a distributed, decentralized, shared and, or replicated ledger;
+uses a distributed, decentralised, shared and, or replicated ledger;

 - may be public or private or hybrids thereof;

 - is permissioned or permissionless or hybrids thereof;

 - is secure to a high level against retrospective tampering, such that the history of transactions cannot be replaced;